Bhabiji Ghar Par Hain!

-This comedy show revolves around two neighbouring couples, the Mishras and the Tiwaris, in which the husbands are attracted to each other's wives and attempt various ultimately unsuccessful and hilarious techniques to impress them.
+This comedy show revolves around two neighbouring couples, the Mishras and the Tiwaris, where the husbands are attracted to each other's wives and use various, ultimately unsuccessful, yet hilarious techniques to impress them.

-Since its inception, the show has garnered positive reviews and acclaim from the critics and viewers alike.
+Since its inception, the show has garnered widespread acclaim from both critics and viewers alike.
 Bhabiji Ghar Par Hain! is inspired by the 1990s Hindi sitcom Shrimaan Shrimati.
+A spin-off sitcom, Happu Ki Ultan Paltan, featuring the show's character Happu Singh, was also released in 2019.

 Plot

-The show takes place in the fictional "Modern Colony" located in Kanpur and revolves around two neighbouring couples.
-The husbands, Vibhutinarayan Mishra and Manmohan Tiwari, have been married for seven years and are bored with their marriages and are smitten by each other's wives, unbeknownst to each other.
-Manmohan Tiwari is a successful undergarment businessman, whose wife Angoori Tiwari is a simple and naive housewife.
-Their neighbour, Vibhutinarayan Mishra, was once an unsuccessful insurance agent and is now unemployed.
-Often called "Nalla" (slang for being unemployed), he spends most of his time doing household chores.
-On the other hand, his wife Anita Mishra is a headstrong, smart, modern lady who runs grooming classes.
+The show is set in the fictional "Modern Colony" in Kanpur and revolves around two neighbouring couples.
+The husbands, Vibhuti Narayan Mishra and Manmohan Tiwari, have been married for seven years and are bored with their marriages while being smitten with each other's wives, unbeknownst to one another.
+Manmohan Tiwari is a successful undergarment businessman.
+Often referred to as "Kaccha Baniyaan" (a slang term for selling undergarments), he spends most of his time selling undergarments.
+In contrast, his wife, Angoori Tiwari, is a simple and naive housewife.
+Their neighbour, Vibhuti Narayan Mishra, was once an unsuccessful insurance agent and is now unemployed.
+Often referred to as "Nalla" (a slang term for being unemployed), he spends most of his time doing household chores.
+In contrast, his wife, Anita Mishra, is a headstrong, smart, modern woman who runs grooming classes.
 She is the breadwinner of the family and despises her husband's unemployment and laziness.

-Their houses are in opposite directions across the street, with the Tiwaris residing in House no. 6 and the Mishras living in House no. 9.
-The Tiwari's have their own house while the Mishras live in a rental house that belonged to Anita's uncle.
-Most of the plot takes place at their respective homes.
-The characters also visit a nearby tea stall 'Gupta Tea Center' where they mostly discuss their ongoing lives and general affairs.
-As both the men devise schemes to impress each other's wives (Angoori and Anita), they pull each other down and create problems for others.
+Their houses are located across the street from each other, with the Tiwaris residing in House No. 6 and the Mishras in House No. 9.
+The Tiwaris own their house, while the Mishras live in a rental property that belonged to Anita's uncle.
+Most of the plot unfolds in their respective homes, and the characters often visit a nearby tea stall, 'Gupta Tea Center,' where they discuss their lives and general affairs.
+As both men devise schemes to impress each other's wives—Angoori and Anita—they end up undermining each other and creating more problems for everyone involved.